Point-to-line last passage percolation and the invariant measure of a system of reflecting Brownian motions: Reflected Brownian motions with a wall

 where $\mathcal{G}^* = \frac{1}{2}\frac{d^2}{dx^2} + \frac{d}{dx}$. \item When the drifts are distinct, $(Y_1^*, \ldots, Y_n^*)$ has a density with respect to Lebesgue measure on $W_n^+$ given by

 where $f_i(x) = e^{\alpha_i x} - e^{-\alpha_i x}$. \end{enumerate} \end{proposition}

-We make a few remarks: \begin{enumerate}[(i)] \item For equal drifts the initial function $f_0$ satisfies $\mathcal{G}^* f_0 = 0$ and $f_0'(0) + 2f_0(0) = 0$.
-The functions $f_i$ could have been defined with the boundary condition $f_i'(0) + 2f_i(0) = 0$ for $i \geq 1$, however, $\psi$ would be unchanged as we can use row operations to add on constant multiples of $f_0$. \item When the drifts are distinct, Dieker and Moriarty \cite{dieker2009} show the invariant measure is a sum of exponential random variables and this sum can be calculated explicitly for small values of $n$.
-However, when the drifts coincide Proposition \ref{invariant_measure} part (i) shows the invariant measure contains polynomial prefactors in the style of repeated eigenvalues. \item The invariant measure is integrable when $\alpha_i > 0$ for each $i = 1, \ldots, n$ by considering the last column.
-The application of the operator $D^{\alpha_1 \ldots \alpha_n}$ ensures that all terms with positive exponents vanish. \end{enumerate}
+We make two remarks: \begin{enumerate}[(i)] \item For equal drifts the initial function $f_0$ satisfies $\mathcal{G}^* f_0 = 0$ and $f_0'(0) + 2f_0(0) = 0$.
+The functions $f_i$ could also have been defined so as to satisfy the boundary condition $f_i'(0) + 2f_i(0) = 0$ for $i \geq 1$, however, $\psi$ would be unchanged as we can use row operations to add on constant multiples of $f_0$. \item When the drifts are distinct, Dieker and Moriarty \cite{dieker2009} show the invariant measure is a sum of exponential random variables and this sum can be calculated explicitly for small values of $n$.
+However, when the drifts coincide Proposition \ref{invariant_measure} part (i) shows the invariant measure contains polynomial prefactors in the style of repeated eigenvalues. \end{enumerate}

 \begin{lemma} The functions $\bar{\pi}$ and $\pi$ are positive on $W_n^+$ and satisfy $\int_{W_n^+} \bar{\pi} = \int_{W_n^+} \pi = 1$. \end{lemma} We will prove this in Section \ref{lpp} and for the moment prove Theorem \ref{equality_law} assuming this Lemma.